The Bankrate promise

 - Pay down revolving balances: Misused credit cards can have a serious negative impact on your credit score.
 Experts recommend not using more than 30 percent of your total available credit to keep the portion of your score affected by it as high as possible.

-When crunching numbers, make sure to account for the following:
+When running numbers, make sure to account for the following:

 - Interest rate: Interest rates for personal loans can range from around 6 percent to 36 percent, depending on your credit and other factors.
 Compare offers from multiple lenders to ensure you get the lowest rate.